quantuminformation/ai-agent-toolkit/docs/workflows/codex_cli_setup.md

      ai-agent-toolkit:latest
    ```

+   > The agent now runs entirely inside Docker.
+Prompt-injection payloads cannot
+   > escape the container unless you mount additional host folders, so keep the
+   > bind mounts limited to the project workspace.

    > If you already have a container called `codex-agent`, stop and remove it
    > first with `docker rm -f codex-agent`.